Historic biodiversity deal approved at COP15 summit in Canada | Science-Environment

 It also intends to cut by half both excess nutrients and the overall risk posed by pesticides and highly hazardous chemicals.

-The agreement will progressively phase out or reform 2030 subsidies that harm biodiversity by at least USD 500 billion per year while scaling up positive incentives for biodiversity conservation and sustainable use.
+The agreement will progressively phase out or reform by 2030 subsidies that harm biodiversity by at least USD 500 billion per year, while scaling up positive incentives for biodiversity's conservation and sustainable use.

 The deal requires large and transnational companies and financial institutions to monitor, assess, and transparently disclose their risks, dependencies, and impacts on biodiversity through their operations, supply and value chains, and portfolios.